Matter Coupling of Dirac Matter in the Context of the SYK Model: Non-Gaussian Random Couplings and Bulk Mass Deformations: JT Gravity, the SYK Model and Matter Coupling

-We begin by reviewing JT gravity \cite{Teitelboim:1983ux,Jackiw:1984je} and its coupling to matter through quadratic backreaction terms.
+We begin by reviewing JT gravity \cite{Teitelboim:1983ux,Jackiw:1984je} and its coupling to matter through quadratic matter-coupling terms.
 We then derive the corresponding boundary descriptions.
-In particular, by introducing appropriate interaction terms between Majorana fermion and matter fields in the SYK model, effective low-energy theories consistent with bulk gravitational dynamics can be obtained.
-Furthermore, quartic backreaction terms can be incorporated through a non-Gaussian disorder average without explicitly modifying the microscopic Hamiltonian.
+In particular, by introducing appropriate interaction terms between Majorana fermions and matter fields in the SYK model, effective low-energy theories can be obtained that are consistent with bulk gravitational dynamics.
+Furthermore, quartic matter-coupling terms can be incorporated through a non-Gaussian disorder average without explicitly modifying the microscopic Hamiltonian.